 George Lucas's 1977 film Star Wars: A New Hope was nothing short of a cultural phenomenon, so the 1980 sequel had some big shoes to fill.
 The Empire Strikes Back captures the heart of the first chapter of the saga, with even higher emotional stakes.

 Ebert called it "the best of three [original] Star Wars films, and the most thought-provoking."
 He continued, "After the space opera cheerfulness of the original film, this one plunges into darkness and even despair, and surrenders more completely to the underlying mystery of the story."

 Lethal Weapon 2

-But the sequel allowed these characters to evolve in a surprising direction.
+But the sequel allowed the characters to evolve in a surprising direction.
 The rapport between the pair of protagonists added a much lighter comedic counterpoint to their dark backstories and infused some fun into the suspense-filled plot line of the original.

 Gremlins 2: The New Batch

 The original Gremlins is often criticized for being too dark and disturbing, so the lighter tone of Gremlins 2 was a welcome shift.
 It built on the cult following of the original but added self-referential humor that parodied the first film.
-On top of that, The New Batch gave hilarious, campy tributes to other movies like Rambo, The Wizard of Oz, and The Phantom of the Opera.
+On top of that, The New Batch includes hilarious, campy tributes to other movies like Rambo, The Wizard of Oz, and The Phantom of the Opera.